siran/writing/posts/Light Speed as an Emergent Property of Electromagnetic Superposition.md

 date: 2026-01-10 13:20
 keywords: Maxwell theory, electromagnetic superposition, polarization, linear response, refraction, phase delay, energy density, effective refractive index, variable light speed, field ontology
 one-sentence-summary: Light slows because electromagnetic waves interfere with phase-delayed secondary electromagnetic fields, making the effective speed of light an emergent, local property of electromagnetic superposition rather than a universal constant.
 summary: Polarization is treated as a secondary electromagnetic field rather than a property of matter.
 Within linear Maxwell theory and linear response, overlapping electromagnetic waves generate phase-delayed secondary fields whose superposition alters phase evolution and yields an effective refractive index.
-In this framework, electromagnetic waves interact through the total field configuration they jointly create, and the effective local speed of light depends on the electromagnetic energy density of the environment.
-Refraction, and the associated reduction of light speed, emerges as a consequence of field superposition and delayed response, without invoking particles, atoms, or nonlinear modifications of Maxwell’s equations.
+Electromagnetic waves therefore interact through the total field configuration they jointly create, and the effective local speed of light depends on the electromagnetic energy density of the environment.
+Refraction emerges as a consequence of field superposition and delayed response, without invoking particles, atoms, or nonlinear modifications of Maxwell’s equations.
 ---

-**Summary**
+## Summary

 Electromagnetic waves interact through the total field they jointly create.
 Polarization is an electromagnetic field, not a material property.
 Phase-delayed secondary fields modify phase evolution.
 An effective, local light speed emerges from the electromagnetic environment itself.

+## Goal

-Goal Explain, within linear Maxwell theory and linear response, how electromagnetic waves can interact and how an effective local propagation speed can arise, without introducing matter as a primitive and without adding new postulates.
+Explain, within linear Maxwell theory and linear response, how electromagnetic waves can interact and how an effective local propagation speed can arise, without introducing matter as a primitive and without adding new postulates.

-**Corollary**
+## Corollary

-It is true that the maximum speed of light is $c_0$.
-Additionally, by the above considerations, $c_0$ is not restricted to a same absolute value everywhere in the universe.
-It can be faster, or slower, depending on the local energy density.
+The maximum propagation speed of electromagnetic disturbances is
+$c_0$.
+However, $c_0$ need not take the same effective value everywhere in the universe.
+Depending on the local electromagnetic energy density, the effective propagation speed may be equal to or smaller than
+$c_0$.

 ## Derivation

-1. Maxwell theory and superposition
+### 1. Maxwell theory and superposition

 In source-free regions, Maxwell’s equations are

 $$